 Philippe Nadeau

-PhD Student in the STARS Lab at the University of Toronto Robotics Institute.
+PhD Candidate in the STARS Lab at the University of Toronto Robotics Institute.

 I envision a future where robots will have the ability to interact intelligently and safely with their environment using perception, prior knowledge, common sense and reasoning.
 A wise usage of these robots, combined with foresighted politics, will reduce socio-economic inequalities and our environmental footprint.